douglasjunior/react-native-keyboard-manager/.github/ISSUE_TEMPLATE/start-a-new-issue.md

 - iOS version?
 - Did the problem happen after updating React Native?
 - Are you using the library for the first time?
+- It's a bug?
+Provide a link to a minimal reproduction case.